Bandicoot: The Ultimate Guide

 Many are killed by motor vehicles and even snail bait poisoning.

 Seven species of bandicoots in Australia, are critically endangered or already extinct.
 Bandicoots are protected in all states of Australia.
 It is illegal to trap or kill them.
 Some states allow captive-born bandicoots to be kept as pets.
-However, they are not particularly suitable to be kept as pets.
+However, they are not particularly suitable as pets.

 Types of Bandicoot